timwingfield/timwingfield.github.com/_posts/2011-12-15-cucumber-is-not-a-qa-tool.md

 them to focus on more exploratory testing.

-However, if you consider Cucumber to be only a QA tool, you are missing a good portion of what this and other ATDD/BDD frameworks, can provide.
+However, if you consider Cucumber to be only a QA tool, you are missing a good portion of what this and other Acceptance Test Driven Development (ATDD) or Behavior Driven Development (BDD) frameworks can provide.

 ###Collaboration